 The easiest way to calculate Chase 5/24 credit cards is to use a free credit score app like Credit Karma or Credit Sesame.
 Simply count the number of open accounts in the last 24 months.

 Usually business credit cards do not count against your Chase 5/25 status, unless they report to your personal credit report.
-Chase business credit cards and AMEX apparently do not count against your Chase 5/24.
+Chase and Amex business credit cards apparently do not count against your Chase 5/24.

 Hey Spencer,